-- 1. Non-bus students and students not eating breakfast provided by the school should arrive at school no earlier than 8:40 a.m.
-Students eating school breakfast should arrive no earlier than 8:20 a.m.
+- 1. Non-bus students and students not eating breakfast provided by the school should arrive at school no earlier than 8:45 a.m.
+Students eating school breakfast should arrive no earlier than 8:45.
 Supervision is not provided outside at these times. - 2.
 Students are expected to remain outdoors until the first bell rings. - 3.
-During inclement weather, students will be brought in. - 4.
+During extreme inclement weather, students will be brought in. - 4.
 Students must walk in the halls, talk in a soft voice, and behave in the halls, classrooms, and lavatories. - 5.
-Students are to remain on the school grounds unless they usually go home for lunch, or have a note from parents that is presented at the office for approval. - 6.
+Students are to remain on the school grounds unless they are checked out by an approved adult - 6.
 Students must leave premises at the close of the school day.
 Students shall not loiter in the building or on the school grounds following dismissal of classes unless involved in supervised school-sponsored activity or with the permission of the principal.